paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers.md

   (C) the extent to which any person was unjustly enriched, taking into account any restitution made to persons injured by such behavior;

-  (D) whether such person previously has been found by the Commission, another appropriate regulatory agency, or a self-regulatory organization to have violated the Federal securities laws, State securities laws, or the rules of a self-regulatory organization, has been enjoined by a court of competent jurisdiction from violations of such laws or rules, or has been convicted by a court of competent jurisdiction of violations of such laws or of any felony or misdemeanor described in section 203(e)(2) of the Investment Advisers Act of 1940 [[15 U.S.C.
-80b–3(e)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section80b–3/e/2&num=0&edition=prelim)];
+  (D) whether such person previously has been found by the Commission, another appropriate regulatory agency, or a self-regulatory organization to have violated the Federal securities laws, State securities laws, or the rules of a self-regulatory organization, has been enjoined by a court of competent jurisdiction from violations of such laws or rules, or has been convicted by a court of competent jurisdiction of violations of such laws or of any felony or misdemeanor described in [section 80b–3(e)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section80b–3/e/2&num=0&edition=prelim);

   (E) the need to deter such person and other persons from committing such acts or omissions; and